Pearl (2022 film): Accolades

-Future
+Follow-up

-West announced in March 2022 that he was working on the script for a third movie in the film series, to be set chronologically after the events of X. That project will explore another subgenre of horror and will continue depicting how cinema in general, and the development of home video releases in particular, have influenced society.
+West announced in March 2022 that he was working on the script for a third movie in the film series, to be set chronologically after the events of X and intended to explore another subgenre of horror and continue depicting how cinema in general, and the development of home video releases in particular, have influenced society.
 West stated that, while a viewer can watch each movie independently without having seen the previous film, they are made to "complement each other".
 In describing his creative processes during the development of these films, West stated, "I'm trying to build a world out of all this, like people do these days."
-The filmmaker further noted, "You can't make a slasher movie without a bunch of sequels".
+The filmmaker further noted, "You can't make a slasher movie without a bunch of sequels."

 In September 2022, at the first Midnight Madness showing of Pearl for the 2022 Toronto International Film Festival, a third film was officially announced with a short teaser played after the credits.
 The clip was later released online for those not present at the event.
-West once again serves as writer/director and one of the producers, while Mia Goth will reprise her role from the first movie.
-Serving as a sequel to X, the film takes place in 1985 and is titled MaXXXine.
-The plot was confirmed to center around Maxine, the only survivor of the "Massacre of X" as she continues to pursue her future in Hollywood.
-Though principal photography has not yet begun, the teaser trailer was shot with the film fast-tracked to being green-lit by A24, following the successes of the previous two installments.
-Jacob Jaffke, Kevin Turen, and Harrison Kreiss will be producers, while Goth will additionally serve as an executive producer.
+West once again served as writer/director and one of the producers, while Mia Goth reprised her role from the first movie.
+Titled MaXXXine, the film takes place in 1985 and serves as a sequel to X, centered around Maxine, the only survivor of the "Massacre of X" as she continues to pursue fame in Hollywood.
+Though principal photography had not yet begun, the teaser trailer was shot, with the film fast-tracked to being green-lit by A24, following the successes of the previous two installments.
+Jacob Jaffke, Kevin Turen, and Harrison Kreiss produced, while Goth additionally served as an executive producer.
+It was released on July 5, 2024.